eecs280staff/tutorials/docs/setup_lldb.md

 =============
 {: .primer-spec-toc-ignore }

 [LLDB](https://lldb.llvm.org/) is a command line debugger.
 It is the default debugger on macOS, and is used by Xcode behind the scenes.
-The basic commands are almost identical to [GDB](https://lldb.llvm.org/use/map.html), and you might want to check out the [GDB Tutorial](setup_gdb.html) too.

-Similar to GDB, LLDB is harder to learn than most visual debuggers.
-However, you might want to use LLDB instead of GDB or Xcode for several reasons:
+LLDB is harder to learn than most visual debuggers.
+However, you might want to use LLDB instead of VS Code or Xcode for several reasons:
-- On macOS, LLDB is more reliable than GDB
 - Zero setup.
 Fast and easy debugging once you've learned.
-- Integration with Vim and Emacs (used in EECS 280, optional)
+- Integration with Vim and Emacs
+- Support for threads
+- Support for connecting to a remote target like an operating system that has crashed so badly you can't use the keyboard or monitor

 LLDB uses text-based commands, as opposed to the clickable user interface of a visual debugger.
 Here's a handy list of LLDB and GDB [commands](https://developer.apple.com/library/archive/documentation/IDEs/Conceptual/gdb_to_lldb_transition_guide/document/lldb-command-examples.html).